Table of contents

 In addition, we’d like to know how nmap

-does it’s service discovery.
+does its service discovery.
 To do so, do the following:

 Grab two terminals on the